A big decision new moms must make for their little ones’ nutrition is breast vs. formula.

 No matter what you decide, other people will surely have an opinion.
 But only one thing really matters: Which choice is right for you and your babies?

 The American Academy of Pediatrics (AAP) recommends breast milk as the very best nutrition for infants.
 Babies should be breastfed exclusively for the first six months, according to the AAP.
-After other foods have been introduced, the AAP encourages mothers to continue to breastfeed until their babies are at least a year, and as long after that as both mother and child are willing.
+After other foods have been introduced, the AAP encourages mothers to continue to breastfeed until their babies reach age 2, and as long after that as both mother and child are willing.

 Breast milk is good for your babies in many ways: